Erika Lancaster- Artist + Online Art Teacher

 In the video included within this blog post, I'll be sharing how I go about selecting my colors prior to starting a new piece.
 I'll share my thinking process as I go through this method and will be offering lots of tips pertaining to color.

 In past blog posts and YouTube videos, I have mentioned how color is an essential Element of Art to learn about as a beginner artist.
-The reason?
-When we're looking to create a visual composition, we have to think about how different parts fit together into a whole.

 And color plays a huge role in making a visual composition look harmonious and cohesive.